tferrari92/automate-all-the-things-transcendence/README.md

   domain: http://<actual-grafana-url> # Don't use final slash "/"
 ```
 2. When you commit and push, the Backstage workflow will run automatically, we need to wait for the new image to be deployed on EKS.
 Meanwhile:
-3. Modify the values that we set on [this stepa](#set-up-github-oauth) for the GitHub OAuth App for the new URL.
+3. Modify the values that we set on [this step](#set-up-github-oauth) for the GitHub OAuth App for the new URL.
 They should look something like this:

     Application name: Backstage<br>
     Homepage URL: `http://k8s-backstag-backstag-e78a25dae5-368143972.us-east-1.elb.amazonaws.com/`<br>